-I20 covers three very distinctive modes of operation: X-ray Absorption Spectroscopy (XAS) on challenging samples, X-ray Emission Spectroscopy (XES), and Energy Dispersive EXAFS (EDE).
-The beamline is equipped with two wigglers in the same straight section, one for the scanning branchline (I20-scanning) and the other for the dispersive branch (I20-EDE).More information
+I20 now covers two very distinctive modes of operation: X-ray Absorption Spectroscopy (XAS) on challenging samples, X-ray Emission Spectroscopy (XES).
+The beamline is equipped with a wiggler for the scanning branchline (I20-scanning).
+The Energy Dispersive branch has been closed.More information

 I20-scanning: >5x1012 (Si(111) at 10 keV)